Smart Performance is the new flagship product from Yell and heavily promoted to small business customers across the UK.

 You then have to consider how many of those new leads turn into paying customers.
-Most small businesses manage to convert an average of 40-50% of leads into customers.
+Most small service businesses manage to convert an average of 40-50% of leads into customers.

 All of this number-crunching means that the typical small business owner would need to spend over £300 to gain a single new customer from a Smart Performance campaign.

 Worse still, Smart Performance cannot make any calculations about which advertising channel is likely to give you the best bang for your buck until you have gained at least 40 conversions.
 Anything below this number is statistically unreliable.

-This means, that a typical Smart Performance campaign would need to be running for at least 2.5 years before it had enough reliable data to assign your campaign to the channel providing the best value for money.
-At this point, you will have spent over £6,000 with Yell.
+A typical Smart Performance campaign would need to be running for at least 2.5 years before it had enough reliable data to assign your campaign to the channel providing the best value for money.
+At this point, you will have wasted over £6,000 with Yell.

 Smart Performance cannot, therefore, assign your budget based on where you are getting the most conversions.
 Instead, it uses clicks as a measure of a campaign’s success until it has enough conversion data upon which to rely.

 When clicks are used to determine the success of a campaign, the platforms delivering the largest number of clicks at the lowest cost will likely be those delivering the fewest conversions.

-Although your ads may attract many more sales from Google, your budget will now be allocated to Facebook and third-party websites because they can deliver the most clicks at the lowest cost per click.
+Although your ads may attract more sales from Google, your budget will be allocated to Facebook and third-party websites because they can deliver the most clicks at the lowest cost per click.
 Website clicks do not put food on your table.

 Smart Performance is a form of ‘Programmatic Advertising’, recently described by Geber Consulting as “The biggest fraud in history“.

 Yell may claim that its 40%-50% management fee is justified because you would not achieve the same results advertising with Google yourself.
-However, Smart Performance would need to generate almost double the number of sales to justify Yell’s fee.
+However, Smart Performance would have to generate almost double the number of sales to justify Yell’s fee.

 Most Yell customers tell me that they get much better results managing their own campaigns on Google and Facebook because they understand their products and customers far better than any automated advertising platform.